 This basil grows 16-20 inches (41-51 cm.) tall and should be spaced 15-18 inches (38-46 cm.) apart.
 Amethyst Genovese basil is hardy to 20 degrees F (-7 C) If you live in a northern climate, plant the basil in containers and bring them indoors at the end of summer.
 Place the container in a warm location in a sunny window and continue to harvest leaves for a bit longer.

 Unfortunately, if you puree purple leaves, they turn rather gray.
 The same thing happens when you heat the leaves, making an unappetizing dish.
 When fresh, use the leaves in salads or over appetizers like brushetta.

-You can use the seasoning with almost any meat and it makes a perfect pairing with heat-loving vegetables like eggplant, tomato and pepper.
+You can use basil as seasoning with almost any meat, and it makes a perfect pairing with heat-loving vegetables like eggplant, tomato and pepper.
 Use it fresh as a garnish on your pizza or pasta.
 You can harvest just a few leaves at a time without hurting the plant.